polanco04/AFAA-Website/README.md

 * Challenges faced during development

-* Thought Process and behind the scenes
+* Thought Process and how challenges were faced
 ---

 ## Collaborators